jwatts721/demo_smart-contracts/Ethereum Developer Masterclass/3-Tokens/readme.txt

         - allowance(address owner, address delegate) returns (uint) - How much the owner delegated/approved to the delegate (ie: Binance)
         - transferFrom (address owner, address buyer, uint numTokens) returns (bool) - Used by exchanges to send money from owner to buyer

+- ERC721
+    - Differences between ERC20 and ERC721
+        - ERC20 - tokens are fungible, not unique in value, like FIAT currency
+        - ERC721 - tokens are non-fungible, unique in value, for NFTs

+    Example: CryptoKitties

+    - ERC20 compatible functions exist in this token protocol